 Longhin Nichol Wong 黃朗軒

-Longhin Nichol WONG is a Senior Research Assistant (SRA) specialising in timber construction who joined BSL in 2021.
+Longhin Nichol Wong is a Senior Research Assistant (SRA) specialising in timber construction who joined BSL in 2021.
 In 2016, he graduated with BSSc-Hons from the Chinese University of Hong Kong School of Architecture (CUHK).
 He then worked as Architectural Trainee at Rocco Design Architects, following which he completed a CUHK Master of Architecture in 2019.
 His thesis project focussed on simplifying catenary timber roof structures and was a finalist in the INSPIRE Award and winner of the Design Inspire 2020 award.
-Prior to joining BSL, he worked as a parametric designer for WillkinsonEyre Hong Kong.
+Prior to joining BSL, he served as a parametric designer at WillkinsonEyre Hong Kong where he spearheaded the design of the award-winning Jinhua Hepan Bridge and contributed to the gold-winning Dongguan Cross Taiping Waterway Bridge at the International Architecture & Design Awards 2023.
+He gained recognition for his exceptional work on the “Victoria Vessel,” a glulam urban furniture project located at the Wanchai promenade, which won the Harbourfront Public Furniture Competition.

 Jingwen Song 宋婧雯

-Jingwen Song is a Research Assistant (RA1) specialising in robotic fabrication who joined BSL in 2022.
-She received a Bachelor of Architecture from Jiamusi University (JMSU) in 2017 and a Master of Architecture from Shandong Jianzhu University (SDJZU)in 2021.
+Jingwen Song is a Senior Research Assistant (SRA) specialising in robotic fabrication who joined BSL in 2022.
+She received a Bachelor of Architecture from Jiamusi University (JMSU) in 2017 and a Master of Architecture from Shandong Jianzhu University (SDJZU) in 2021.
 She graduated with a Master of Science in Digital and Material Technologies at the University of Michigan (UMich) Taubman College of Architecture and Urban Planning in 2022, where her work focussed on robotic timber assembly and textile structure design.